mjbots/moteus/docs/reference.md

   constant for the duration of this command
 - `d` - kd scale: the configured kd value is multiplied by this constant for the duration of this command
+- `i` - ki ilimit scale: the configured ilimit value is multiplied by this constant for the duration of this command
 - `s` - stop position: when a non-zero velocity is given, motion stops when the control position reaches this value.
 - `f` - feedforward torque in Nm